 3. Offers Fresh Perspective for Talent Investment Decisions

 The 9 box matrix helps HR professionals figure out talent investment decisions, and focus on succession planning by identifying future leaders for the company’s future.
-Managers can allocate funds in talent who provide the highest ROI and retain essential employees.
+Managers can allocate funds to talent who provide the highest ROI and retain essential employees.

 How to Effectively Present a 9 Box Talent Review?

-Another way is to utilize google sheets or excel to display the grids and enter information regarding employees.
+Another way is to utilize Google Sheets or excel to display the grids and enter information regarding employees.
 This method is not as visually appealing but still effective in creating the 9 box model.

 We recommend using a PowerPoint presentation for presenting a 9 box talent review.
 You can check out our collection of 100% editable PowerPoint templates to create the 9 box talent model in a visually appealing manner.

-You can even add animations to the 9 box grid templates to make them more compelling when discussing the talent framework in a meeting, and save it easily for using again in the future.
+You can even add animations to the 9 box grid templates to make them more compelling when discussing the talent framework in a meeting, and save it easily for use again in the future.

 The following designs can be used as matrix templates to prepare presentations on 9 Box Talent Review topics.